 This subsection assesses the global and large-scale physical climate system response to SRM based on theoretical and modelling studies.
 There is no mature technology today to implement any of the SRM options assessed here.
-A short summary of the SRM options, including the proposed mechanism of each SRM approach, radiative forcing potential, and key climate and environmental effects, is listed in Table 4.7 Chapter 5 (Section 5.6.3) assesses the biogeochemical implications of SRM, Chapter 6 (Section 6.3.6) assesses the potential ERF of the aerosol-based SRM options and Chapter 8 (Section 8.6.3) assesses the abrupt water cycle changes in response to initiation or termination of SRM.
-The risks to human and natural systems, impacts of SRM, ethics, and perceptions are assessed in the WGII report (Chapter 16).
+A short summary of the SRM options, including the proposed mechanism of each SRM approach, radiative forcing potential, and key climate and environmental effects, is listed in Table 4.7.
+Chapter 5 (Section 5.6.3) assesses the biogeochemical implications of SRM, Chapter 6 (Section 6.3.6) assesses the potential ERF of the aerosol-based SRM options and Chapter 8 (Section 8.6.3) assesses the abrupt water cycle changes in response to initiation or termination of SRM.
+The risks to human and natural systems, impacts of SRM, ethics, and perceptions are assessed in the WGII Report (Chapter 16).
 Governance issues associated with SRM research and deployment are assessed in the WGII and WGIII Reports.
-The assessment of technical feasibility and engineering aspects of SRM is beyond the scope of this report.
+The assessment of technical feasibility and engineering aspects of SRM is beyond the scope of this Report.

 The AR5 assessed SRM modelling mainly based on idealized simulations that used solar constant reductions.
 Since then, more in-depth investigations into specific SRM approaches have been conducted with more sophisticated treatment of aerosol–cloud–radiative interactions and stratospheric dynamics and chemistry underlying SAI, MCB, and CCT.
 Another major development since AR5 is the investigation into whether multiple climate policy goals may be met by optimally designed SRM strategies, including large-ensemble SAI simulations using multiple injection locations.
-There are large uncertainties in important SRM-related processes such as aerosol microphysics and aerosol-cloud-radiation interaction and hence the level of understanding is low.
+There are large uncertainties in important SRM-related processes such as aerosol microphysics and aerosol–cloud–radiation interaction and hence the level of understanding is low.